 Proving Fault in Accidents

 In most accidents, there is going to be at least one party that is liable for any injuries.
-The law uses a simple rule to determine liability: if a person involved in an accident was less careful than another, then the person who was less careful must often pay for (at least some of) the injuries and damages suffered by the more careful one.
-Thus, in a negligence case for instance, the question becomes whether the defendant acted as a reasonable person would have in similar circumstances.
+Generally, the law uses a simple rule to determine liability.
+If a person involved was less careful than the other, the less careful person will have legal liability.
+They will be responsible to pay for, at least some of, the injuries and damages suffered by the more careful one.
+In a negligence case, the question is whether the defendant acted as a reasonable person would have in similar circumstances.

 - In order for a person to be liable to an injured person, there must be a duty that existed between the two parties.

 - If the injured person was also partly responsible for his/her injuries (for example, acting in a reckless manner), then their award for their personal injuries may be reduced by an amount equal to how much he or she contributed to their own accident.

 - If a person negligently injures another person while in the employ of another party, the employer may be responsible for the injuries sustained by the injured person if the employee was on the job at the time of the accident.

 - If the injuries are sustained while on property that is poorly maintained and dangerous, the owner of the property may be liable because they were negligent in maintaining that property in a safe condition.

 - If the injury was sustained because of a poorly made or defective product, the maker and seller of the product may both be liable because it is not the job of the injured person to determine where the defect was introduced.